dairlair/dairlair/README.md

 ### Hi there 👋

-My nickname is Dairlair and I currently focus on helping webcam models stop unauthorized distribution of their videos.
+My nickname is Dairlair and I currently focus on Digital Signal Processing.